San-Diego-Lions/constitution/index.md

 ## Board

-The Board shall consist of the President and six (6) other Members of the Club all of whom shall be elected by the Ordinary and Life Members as provided by this Constitution.
+The Board shall consist of seven (7) Members of the Club all of whom shall be elected by the Ordinary and Life Members as provided by this Constitution.
 The members of the Board shall be known as "Officers."
 The Board shall have final determination on interpretation of the Constitution.
 The Officers of the Club Board shall consist of: